When Looking For A Pain Management Solution, Always Consider The Side Effects

-In the osteoarthritis (arthritis of the bone) study 34 men and women with knee arthritis between the ages of 45 and 68 were treated in a double blind and randomized manner to either PBMT or Sham treatments 3 times a week for 4 weeks, while doing conventional physical therapy exercises.
+In the osteoarthritis (arthritis of the bone) study 34 men and women with knee arthritis between the ages of 45 and 68 were treated in a double-blind and randomized manner to either PBMT or Sham treatments 3 times a week for 4 weeks while doing conventional physical therapy exercises.
 The group that received the PBMT treatment experienced an 84% decrease in pain.
 The Sham group did not experience any decrease in pain.
-The researchers measured space in the knee joint and found a 50% increase knee space in the PBMT group and none in the Sham group.
+The researchers measured space in the knee joint and found a 50% increase in knee space in the PBMT group and none in the Sham group.
 Additionally, the researchers measured biochemical markers for inflammation, often associated with arthritis, they found that the PBMT group had a decrease in matrix metallo protienases (which are usually increased in arthritis) by 93% – 97%, depending on which protienase they looked at.
-The Sham group experienced no decrease in this biochemical markers.
+The Sham group experienced no decrease in these biochemical markers.
 This demonstrates that PBMT can lower inflammation.

 Neuropathy is a general term for a damaged or diseased nerve, it is often associated with pain.
 Postherpetic neuralgia presents itself as burning pain experienced by older folks who had shingles but now don’t have it.
 Their rashes have disappeared but their nerves were damaged are the cause of the burning pain sensation.

 Every participant received the Sham and the PBMT treatment, during different phases of the study.
 The participants were split into 2 groups.
 Group A received 4 PBMT treatments over 2 weeks, Group B received 4 Sham treatments over 2 weeks.
 After two weeks the groups switched, Group A received the Sham and Group B received the PBMT.
-In this double blind study neither participant nor researcher knew who was receiving what.
+In this double-blind study, neither participant nor researcher knew who was receiving what.

-Both groups of patients experienced a 74% reduction of pain severity due to PBMT treatment.
+Both groups of patients experienced a 74% reduction in pain severity due to PBMT treatment.
 So Group A experienced the decrease in the first two weeks, Group B in the second two weeks.
 96% of the patients who were on medication, stopped taking their medication after PBMT treatment.
-The researchers followed up with the patients after 3 and 6 months; and 80% of patients reported a maintained decrease in pain and an improvement of quality of life.
+The researchers followed up with the patients after 3 and 6 months, and 80% of patients reported a maintained decrease in pain and an improvement of quality of life.

 I Am Experiencing Pain, Where Can I Go To See If PBMT Can Help Me?